Pack3tL0ss/ConsolePi/README.md

 If you have a Linux system available you can use the [Flash-Card imaging script](#3.-automated-flash-card-imaging-with-auto-install-on-boot)  to burn the image to a micro-sd, enable SSH, pre-configure a WLAN (optional), and PreConfigure ConsolePi settings (optional).
 This script is especially useful for doing headless installations.

 **The Following Applies to All Automated Installation methods**
 > Note Previous versions of ConsolePi supported import from either the users home-dir or from a `ConsolePi_stage` subdir in the users home-dir (i.e. `/home/pi/ConsolePi-stage`).
-The import logic directly from the home-dir has not been removed, but going forward any new import logic will only look within `ConsolePi-Stage` for simplicity.
+The import logic directly from the home-dir has not been removed, but going forward any new imports will only be tested using the `ConsolePi-Stage` directory for simplicity.

 ConsolePi will **optionally** use pre-configured settings for the following if they are placed in the a `ConsolePi_stage` subdir in the users home folder (i.e. `/home/pi/ConsolePi_stage`).
 This is optional, the installer will prompt for the information if not pre-configured.
 It will prompt you to verify either way.  *Imports only occur during initial install not upgrades.*